workshops-de/angular.de/_posts/2020-09-21-way-into-tech/2020-09-21-way-into-tech.md

 ---

-# Davids way into tech
+# David's way into tech

 I've been asked a lot about how I became a developer.
 So I decided to write about my journey.